TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 16/Revelation 16.20.md

 ---

-And every island fled away, and the mountains were not found.
+Every island fled away, and the mountains were not found.